-Faculty of Arts honours study can reduce the length of time by up to a year for some Masters degrees offered by the Graduate School of Humanities and Social Sciences and the Melbourne School of Government.
+Faculty of Arts honours study can reduce the length of time by up to a year for some Masters degrees offered by the Graduate School of Humanities and Social Sciences.
 Honours graduates are eligible to apply for the Masters by Research or PhD.

 Choose from a broad range of disciplines, including:

 The Bachelor of Arts (Honours) degree consists of 100 points of study in subjects at fourth year level.
 Most pure honours programs consist of a 50-point thesis and a 50-point coursework component.